badmodest/simple-python-http-server/README.md

 - [ ] Toggle theme
 - [ ] Improve basic formatting and positioning of information on the page

+> [!WARNING]
+> Right now, I don't recommend deploying on machines with a public external IP, as there is no data protection and a malicious user can access it.

 [Back to Top](#readme-top)